 Now it’s time for dessert!
 The Italians really know how to end their meals with a flourish.

-Apart from the Mercato Centrale we also visited the market in front of Santo Spirito church and saw a lot of interesting produce and crafts.
+Apart from visiting the Mercato Centrale for a meal and more touring we also visited the market in front of Santo Spirito church and saw a lot of interesting produce and crafts.

-Of course, we had to have pizza but we found this one with artichokes just average.
-We had some more in Rome.
+Of course, we had to have pizza but we found this one with artichokes average in our opinion.
+Maybe we didn’t know where to look.
+We had some more pizza in Rome.

 We didn’t forget our prosecco and wines so don’t worry.